 - Guidance - Experienced moderator(s) providing event navigation for attendees, advising them on how they can make the most of each segment on the agenda.

-- Flexibility - Audiences want to attend events when it best suits them - accomplish this by providing an on-demand, event recording option.
+- Flexibility and supporting materials - Audiences want to attend events when it best suits them - accomplish this by providing an on-demand, event recording option.
+They also place a high value on downloadable presentation slides and additional resources.

 - Personalization, Engagement, Connection - The main virtual event is only part of a bigger picture attendees are seeking.
 Setting up pre- and post-event access channels, leveraging registration data to add topic-themed breakout rooms with a facilitator, create subject-specific online networking communities for attendees, and even providing them with a 'cameras off' option when they're not interacting adds value and a personal touch.
 Attendees want evidence they are more than simply a sales lead.